kamlesa/FYP_2025/README.md

 cd ..

-#### Create the virtual environment, activate it and install selenium which is a required dependency
+#### Create the virtual environment, activate it and install requests and selenium which are required dependencies for the project to work.

 python -m venv .venv

 .venv\Scripts\activate

+pip install requests

 pip install selenium